amc5/applied-data-analysis/module-08/module-08.md

 Expected Mean and Variance of Random Variables
 ----------------------------------------------

-The mean value (or expectation) and the expected variance for a random varible with a given *probability mass function* can be expressed generally as follows:
+The mean value (or expectation) and the expected variance for a random variable with a given *probability mass function* can be expressed generally as follows:

 *μ*<sub>*X*</sub> = Expectation for *X* = ∑ *x*<sub>*i*</sub> × *Pr* (*X* = *x*<sub>*i*</sub>) for all *x* from *x*<sub>*i*</sub> to *x*<sub>*k*</sub>